 Driving is dangerous, and some drivers are more dangerous than others.
 Requiring drivers to have insurance to cover damages to others is a way to shift the burden onto the dangerous drivers (via higher premiums).
 This protects innocent victims from financial ruin.
+But what exactly is the effect of accidents on insurance?
+Short answer: for a certain amount of time, they will likely raise your rates.
+To learn for how long and by how much, read on.

 The average driver will be in an accident three to four times in their life.
 The question we’re looking at is what effect that has on our insurance.
-First we’ll examine how long they stay on your record.
+First, we’ll examine how long they stay on your record.
 After that, a look at the impact on the price of your insurance, and “accident forgiveness” programs offered by insurers.

 - 1 How long do accidents stay on your insurance record?